hkolasani/FHIR-SDOH-BigQueryML/README.md

 ```
 The end goal in this data prep is to have a single Patient record that contains the demographics data like age, race, sex and the SDOH factors.
 The LOINC code for the question like [93031-3](https://loinc.org/93031-3/) will be used as a column name and the answer/observation_value_code like 'LA30125-1' will be used as the column value on the Patient record.

 If you really want to build the data the right way, you can use this [Form Builder for FHIR Questionnaire](https://lhcformbuilder.nlm.nih.gov/) that generates Questionnaire for LOINC panels like [Money and resources [PRAPARE]](https://loinc.org/93041-2/).
+Here is a sample [Questionnaire](//Questionnaire%20-%20Money%20and%20resources%20%5B93041-2%5D.json) generated and used as the basis for the SDOH factors in this.

 For now, let's just cook up some data like this:
 ```